JeremyPanggabean/JeremyPanggabean/README.md

 ### 🚀 About Me

-- 🌱 I'm currently learning and growing in machine learning engineering
+- 🤺 I am passionately diving into the world of machine learning engineering, constantly learning and evolving my skills.
-- 👯 I'm looking to collaborate on innovative projects
+- 👀 I’m eager to collaborate on groundbreaking projects that push the boundaries of technology and creativity.
+- ⚽ Like Football (Culés)

 <!-- Save the SVG content above as ml-animation.svg in your repository -->
 <div align="center">